-Interest received by or accrued to non-residents is exempt from normal tax unless the individual was physically present in South Africa for a period of more than 183 days in aggregate or carried on business through a permanent establishment in South Africa at any time during the 12 month period prior to the date of receipt or accrual up to 31 December 2014.
+Interest received by or accrued to a non-resident is exempt from normal tax unless the individual was physically present in South Africa for a period of more than 183 days in aggregate or carried on business through a permanent establishment in South Africa at any time during the prior 12 month period.
+As from 1 March 2015, where this exemption is applicable, a final withholding tax of 15% will be imposed on interest paid to a non-resident subject to a reduction in the rate in terms of a double taxation agreement.